magento/devdocs/guides/v2.0/config-guide/solr/solr-overview.md

 		setenforce 0

 #### Set up rules for iptables and SELinux
-To set up rules to allow communication, consult the following resources:
+To set up rules to allow communication with the firewall or SELinux enabled, consult the following resources:

 *	<a href="https://help.ubuntu.com/community/IptablesHowTo" target="_blank">iptables how-to</a>
 *	<a href="https://fedoraproject.org/wiki/How_to_edit_iptables_rules" target="_blank">How to edit iptables rules (fedora project)</a>
 *	<a href="http://www.thegeekstuff.com/2011/06/iptables-rules-examples/" target="_blank">25 Most Frequently Used Linux IPTables Rules Examples</a>
 *	<a href="https://www.centos.org/docs/5/html/Deployment_Guide-en-US/ch-selinux.html" target="_blank">Introduction to SELinux (CentOS.org)</a>
-*	<a href="https://wiki.centos.org/HowTos/SELinux">SELinux How-To Wiki (CentOS.org)</a>
+*	<a href="https://wiki.centos.org/HowTos/SELinux" target="_blank">SELinux How-To Wiki (CentOS.org)</a>

 <h3 id="prereq-java">Install the Java Software Development Kit (JDK)</h3>
 To determine if Java is already installed, enter the following command: